When Is Inductive Inference Possible?: Non-uniformity Versus Consistency in the Realizable Setting

 \begin{definition}[Consistency] A hypothesis class $\mathcal{H}$ is consistent, if there is a deterministic algorithm $\mathcal{A}$, such that $err_{\mathcal{A}}(h,x)<\infty$ for any $(h,x)$ chosen by Nature. \end{definition}

 In the classic online learning setting, it was proven by \cite{bousquet2021theory} that a hypothesis class $\mathcal{H}$ is consistent, if and only if $\mathcal{H}$ has an infinite-depth shatter tree.
-Example 1 is consistent but not online learnable, showing that uniformity $\ne$ consistency in the classic online learning setting.
+Example \ref{ex1} (integer thresholds) is consistent but not online learnable, showing that uniformity $\ne$ consistency in the classic online learning setting.

-To characterize consistency in our setting where Nature must fix $h^*$ beforehand, we introduce the following definition on the size of an infinite (binary) tree, where besides the set of nodes $V$, each edge is marked with some number $z\in \{0,1\}$ where left edges are 0 and right edges are 1.
+To characterize consistency in our setting where Nature must fix $h^*$ beforehand, we introduce the following definition on the size of an infinite (binary) tree, such that besides the set of nodes $V$, each edge is marked with some number $z\in \{0,1\}$ where left edges are 0 and right edges are 1.

 \begin{definition}[Size of infinite tree] Given a hypothesis class $\mathcal{H}$, for any infinite tree, a countable branch $b=(v_1,z_1,v_2,z_2,\cdots)$ where $v_{t+1}$ is the $z_t$-child of $v_t$, is called realizable if there is some $h\in \mathcal{H}$ consistent on $b$.
 The size of this tree is